TimITSolutions/federation_environment_getting_started/README.md

 ## Develop and test your code locally
 Develop your code
-1. Refer to the subset of the CLaM dataset, [CLaM-sample](./datasets) in this repository to develop your code.
+1. Use subset of the CLaM dataset, [CLaM-sample](./datasets) in this repository to develop your code.
 2. The entrypoint of the code needs to be called ```main.py```.
 3. Provide all packages needed to run your code in ```requirements.txt```.
+4. Log your performance metrics to mlflow using ```mlflow.log_metrics()```.
-4. We provide a sample breast cancer prediction code for CLaM dataset.
+5. We provide a sample breast cancer prediction code for CLaM dataset.
 Refer to this for developing your code.

 Test your code locally using a similar docker environment as the one used in the platform.
 1. Install [docker]().